 …If you’re potting training.
 We still use them for night times and didn’t hesitate to put Monkey in one when he wanted to go to sleep.
 However, if you’re in the early stages of potty training, don’t worry about deviating from your plan.
 It will be more stressful for you and your little one if you have to cope with accidents during the flight.
 It’s only for a few hours after all.

 Although Monkey is quite slight, he still managed to carry his Travel Snug onto the plane and around the airport with the easily manageable straps.
 When we first got the Travel Snug, I wasn’t sure exactly how a fleecy cushion seat with a blanket would make any difference to the journey, however, I was wrong.
+The Travel Snug is a must for travelling with toddlers on long haul flights.
 Monkey really adored it during the flight.
 He was super snugly and cocooned and it’s soft material helped in some way to keep him asleep for more than eight hours on our night flight home.
 The baby even enjoyed sitting on it, too.
 The Travel Snug is available for children from 15 months to six years, in many different designs, and is priced from £54.99.*

-Now how does an inflatable cushion help on a long haul flight?
+Now how does an inflatable cushion help travelling with toddlers on long haul flights?
 Well, that’s the genius thing about the Fly Tot, which was designed by two mums who were searching for a way to make plane journeys more relaxing.
 Once the Fly Tot cushion is inflated it provides a way for a child to lay flat, as it takes up space in between the seat and the back of the chair in front.
 It’s also compact and easy to inflate.
 We carried it in a rucksack, and once airborne, it took about five minutes to inflate with the foot pump.
 No one batted an eyelid at the squeaky noises, although we did have to get it out again during the flight when it deflated a little.
 Monkey found it comfortable and liked his legs elevated.
 He even lay down for a little sleep.
-The Fly Tot is priced at £66.*